-

 With the exception of a few posts, I haven’t blogged for close to a year.
 Not since my son, Kyle, relapsed with leukemia.
 I wrote a few posts on that topic that I won’t repeat.
 But here are the links if you or someone you love is struggling with cancer.
 When Life Stops, Wishes, Wants, and Secrets Fantasies, You Want Me to be Thankful for What?
 I’m a writer.
 It doesn’t matter how many times I’ve been published or in what venue, that need to create lives in my soul.
 It’s part of who I am.
 It is who I am.
 You’d think the first thing I’d turn to in…

 Cancer doesn’t observe holidays.
 Doesn’t take a vacation.
 Doesn’t step away for a brief time-out.
 Since the week before Thanksgiving, when my son, Kyle, discovered an unusual mass, cancer dictates how we spend our holidays.
 The day before Thanksgiving, Kyle went in for an ultrasound.
 After the results came back abnormal, we spent Black Friday, which also happened to be my birthday, in the ER waiting for a C.T. scan.
 Right before Christmas, Kyle had surgery to remove the malignant mass.
 Christmas Eve, we learned the mass was not an isolated tumor, but an extremely rare form of leukemia relapse.
-New Year’s Eve kicked off a two-year aggressive chemotherapy treatment.…
+Trust a Los Angeles medical malpractice lawyer to navigate your…